karlitasg7/practicastecnicas/README.md

-This project has some exercise to practice java script
+This project has some exercise to practice